Richard Golian

 Outside that period, the digital world has been everywhere around me.
 Over time my sense of being overwhelmed by it grew, and my attention became persistently fragmented.
 The information smog in my inbox and in the other tools I use to run projects reached the point where I could no longer find my own priorities through it.

 That is how I arrived at the way I now work: I move in two extremes.
 Either I solve everything digitally, mostly through AI agents, or I work entirely without a computer.
+When I pushed the digital side as far as it would go, I even tried running local AI on my own hardware before settling on cloud agents.
 The things that are genuinely important to me, I write down on paper.
 On my desk there are about twenty sticky notes with the tasks and projects waiting for me, and I record my thoughts and findings in a paper notebook.

 Continue